Skip to content

 Test Patterns

-• NotificationServiceTest — pure unit test with MockK; mocks NotificationRepository.
-Verifies: MentionEvent saves a COMMENT_MENTION for mentionedUser; IssueFieldChangedEvent(field="assignee") saves an ISSUE_ASSIGNED for the assignee; markRead flips read and saves; markRead throws NotFoundException for an unknown notification id.
+• NotificationServiceTest — pure unit test with MockK; mocks NotificationRepository and NotificationPreferenceService.
+Verifies: MentionEvent saves a COMMENT_MENTION for mentionedUser; IssueFieldChangedEvent(field="assignee") saves an ISSUE_ASSIGNED for the assignee; markRead flips read and saves; markRead throws NotFoundException for an unknown notification id; a disabled preference (isEnabled returns false) suppresses the save.

-• EmailServiceTest — pure unit test; constructs EmailService with a mock JavaMailSender.
-Verifies: mention email sent when SMTP host is set; mention email skipped when SMTP host is blank; assignment email sent on assignee change; assignment email skipped when field is not "assignee".
+• EmailServiceTest — pure unit test; constructs EmailService with a mock JavaMailSender and a mock NotificationPreferenceService.
+Verifies: mention email sent when SMTP host is set; mention email skipped when SMTP host is blank; assignment email sent on assignee change; assignment email skipped when field is not "assignee"; email skipped when the preference is disabled even if SMTP is configured.